kcc-nma-art258/syllabus/README.md

 The method of instruction will include lectures, studio demonstrations, project development, individual instruction, group discussions, and critiques.
 Examples are presented when important to describe course content.
 Class projects and procedures are the focus of many course discussions.

 ## Method of Evaluation

+While the content of this course will be focused on front-end web development, assignments and projects will be evaluated based on their visual presentation as well as their functionality.

+Students will be expected to create usable interfaces based on user-centered design techniques presented in this course, as well as creative branding and visual designs using the foundational principles taught in the pre-requisite courses for the New Media Arts—Interface Design specialization.

 ### A. Project Assignments: 80%
 #### Clarity of Conceptual Understanding:							40%
 Students will demonstrate their conceptual understanding of project assignments by creating preliminary sketches and drawings and by meeting each projects technical specifications.
 Students may also be asked to show their understanding by submitting clearly written, well-conceptualized statements, and by showing strong group communication skills during critiques.